Rafierri/cbpi4-inkbird-plugin/README.md

 ## Sensor Setup in CBPI:
 <p >In the hardware setup tab, an "Inkbird Sensor" can setup with the following parameters:
     - Device ID - This is the inkbird device ID obtained from the Tuya home automattion developer websites
     - IP Address - This is the inkbird device IP address, this can also be obtained from the Tuya home automation developer website.
-THis can be - - helpful to identify the device, but is not a neccesary parameter
+This can be - - helpful to identify the device, but is not a neccesary parameter
     - Refresh Rate - This is the time (in seconds) the data from the device will be refreshed in CBPI. default value is 60 (s)
     - Data - This is the sensor data requested from the device, it can be "Temperature" - Existing temperature reading (PV), "Setpoint" - Desired temperture control loop setpoint (SV), or "State" - "Heating or "Cooling" Control on device.
 Value of 1 = Heating, Value of 2 = Cooling </p>

 ## Fermenter Setup in CBPI: